Jet2 (LON:JET2) Stock Price Down 15.2% Following Analyst Downgrade

-A number of other research analysts also recently commented on the stock.
+JET2 has been the topic of several other research reports.
 JPMorgan Chase & Co. reaffirmed an “overweight” rating on shares of Jet2 in a research report on Friday, July 18th.
-Royal Bank Of Canada reaffirmed an “outperform” rating and issued a GBX 2,200 target price on shares of Jet2 in a research report on Thursday, July 10th.
-Finally, Canaccord Genuity Group dropped their target price on shares of Jet2 from GBX 2,335 to GBX 2,250 and set a “buy” rating on the stock in a research report on Thursday.
-Five analysts have rated the stock with a Buy rating, According to data from MarketBeat, the company currently has an average rating of “Buy” and an average price target of GBX 2,139.75.
+Canaccord Genuity Group reduced their target price on Jet2 from GBX 2,335 to GBX 2,250 and set a “buy” rating on the stock in a report on Thursday.
+Finally, Royal Bank Of Canada reiterated an “outperform” rating and issued a GBX 2,200 target price on shares of Jet2 in a research report on Thursday, July 10th.
+Five investment analysts have rated the stock with a Buy rating, According to MarketBeat.com, the company has a consensus rating of “Buy” and a consensus price target of GBX 2,139.75.

 Jet2 Stock Performance

-Jet2 (LON:JET2 – Get Free Report) last released its earnings results on Wednesday, July 9th.
-The company reported GBX 213.10 EPS for the quarter.
-Jet2 had a net margin of 6.38% and a return on equity of 26.53%.
-Analysts anticipate that Jet2 plc will post 170.9134615 earnings per share for the current fiscal year.
+Jet2 (LON:JET2 – Get Free Report) last announced its quarterly earnings results on Wednesday, July 9th.
+The company reported GBX 213.10 earnings per share (EPS) for the quarter.
+Jet2 had a return on equity of 26.53% and a net margin of 6.38%.
+As a group, analysts anticipate that Jet2 plc will post 170.9134615 earnings per share for the current fiscal year.

 About Jet2